janegca/fem-challenges/02-faq-card/README.md

 ## Issues

-Refactors have improved things, but not working correctly yet

-- in larger sizes, the FAQ Card resizes based on contents of selected item
+- ✔️ Details Resizing: in larger sizes, the panel resizes based on contents of the opened details item
-- ✔️ the graphics appear to scale correctly except for the box
+- ✔️ Roving Box: the graphics appear to scale correctly except for the box
-  - shadows and positioning now off slightly
-- ✔️ Mobile graphic not being loaded, instead the desktop one shrinks
+- ✔️ Image Swap: Mobile graphic not being loaded, instead the desktop one shrinks
+- Image Placement: the above fixes threw off the desktop image placement and shadows in both desktop and smaller sizes; probably should have them grouped with their related images

 ### Refactors